 Schedule regular medical checkups: Often, caring for others forces us to put our own medical care aside for more acute situations at home.
 It is essential if you have a condition that requires monitoring and medication (such as high blood pressure or diabetes) that you maintain your own medical practices and appointments.
 Stress can exacerbate certain conditions, so making to attend them is good insurance.
 And make sure to schedule time that annual flu shot.

-Taking steps to avoid the imposing effects of stress may seem like adding more to-dos to your already filled agenda, but they can enable a caregiver to maintain strength, energy and a positive outlook over the long haul.
+Taking steps to avoid the imposing effects of family caregiver stress may seem like adding more to-dos to your already filled agenda, but they can enable a caregiver to maintain strength, energy and a positive outlook over the long haul.